carloslab-ai/carloslab-ai.github.io/docs/index.md

 **Utility Intelligence** is a **user-friendly** Utility AI Framework inspired by *Dave Mark*'s Infinite Axis Utility System.
 It provides an **intuitive** Editor that allows you to **create complex AIs effortlessly**.

-**Designed with ease in mind**, Utility Intelligence takes the complexity out of AI development, making it very **Easy to Use & Learn**.
+**Designed with ease in mind**, Utility Intelligence takes the complexity out of AI development, making it very **easy to use & learn**.

 <p align="center">
 	<b>